The Exploits of Moominpappa: Adaptations

 The 1977-1982 animated, stop-motion Polish TV series, The Moomins adapted the novel into 9 episodes.
 The screenplay, supervised by Tove Jansson, followed the book closely, with a few minor changes and additions (for instance, more scenes are set in the Hemulen orphanage, which houses not only little Moomins).

 Reception

 The book received positive reviews from critics.

+Kirkus Reviews wrote, "Moominpappa's memoir is charming, his self-consciously formal language a delight.
+Completely winning."